 Laws in the United States can be considered quite different from other countries.
-Check out this post to have an idea what can happen and what to expect if you find yourself under arrest as an as an unlawful citizen or lawful permanent resident.
+Learn more about what could happen and what to expect if you find yourself under arrest as an unlawful citizen or lawful permanent resident.

 Myths / Misconceptions